-Yacob served as a research associate professor at Kansas State University prior to joining ERS.
-At Kansas State, Yacob led and coordinated the collection of population-based household survey data for tracking the progress, and for the achievement of food and nutrition security programs in northern Ghana.
+Yacob served as a research associate professor at Kansas State University prior to joining USDA, ERS.
+At Kansas State, Yacob led and coordinated the collection of population-based household survey data for tracking the progress and for the achievement of food and nutrition security programs in northern Ghana.
 His research interests cover a broad range of topics related to food security, including farm production and income, and the dynamics of labor allocations and employment conditions in farm households; the vulnerability, resilience, and adaptation of farm households and operations to shocks; and the consumption of nutritious and safe food.
-He has a long-standing interest in the adoption and impact assessment of agricultural technologies, with special emphasis on the adoption of modern crop varieties in the Sub-Saharan Africa and elsewhere.
-He taught undergraduate classes in global agricultural development and data analytics in agricultural economics.
+He has developed a long-standing interest in the adoption and impact assessment of agricultural technologies, with special emphasis on the adoption of modern crop varieties in Sub-Saharan Africa and elsewhere.
+In addition, Yacob has taught undergraduate classes in global agricultural development and data analytics in agricultural economics at Kansas State.

 Ph.D., Kansas State University, Agricultural Economics, December 2010